Most camera operators enter the profession as trainees, assistant camera operators or 'runners'.

-Camera operators are employed by television and cable companies, within the film industry and by video production houses.
-They are responsible for operating a variety of technical equipment including single and multiple portable, remote-control and electronic cameras, cranes and mobile mountings.
+Camera operators are employed by television and cable companies, film production companies and video production houses.
+They are responsible for operating a variety of technical equipment including single and multiple portable cameras, remote-control and electronic cameras, cranes and mobile mountings.
 Other responsibilities include:

 - assembling and setting up equipment

 - following camera scripts

 - creatively framing and capturing action

 The job can be physically tiring and demanding, often requiring travel between locations and long and irregular working hours.